| Steve Meretzky was

 an uncontrollable urge to become more creative and do something

+different.
 Steve's roommate

 during these days was Mike Dornbrook.
 Mike at that time was